Opinion: Why are right-wingers so afraid of modern art?

 Conservatism is mired in that need for supposed “common sense” solutions to complex problems.
 It’s why the core message of Brexit fitted on a bus.
 It’s why the anti-trans movement is so difficult to counter.
 It’s why Trump absolutely killed it on Twitter.
 Modern, conceptual art is emblematic of that need for nuance and depth of thought that modern conservatism rejects.
 “We’re sick of experts”, remember?

 Likewise, conservatism is deeply suspicious of “modernity” as a concept, even when that so-called modernity predates the creation of Northern Ireland.
-It fetishizes more traditional forms of art just like it fetishizes everything from the past (even when their nostalgic understanding of the past doesn’t really line up with history as it occurred).
+It fetishises more traditional forms of art just like it fetishises everything from the past (even when their nostalgic understanding of the past doesn’t really line up with history as it occurred).
 Modernity is a threat to those traditions; a sign of an evolving tomorrow instead of a perfectly preserved yesterday.

 Art is difficult.
 You can take or leave it, but if you’re going to take it, at least try to take it seriously.
 Rather than relying on the idea that an entire industry full of experts is trying to trick you for an as-yet unexplained reason, maybe take an extra second to entertain the idea that maybe there are some things in this world that you don’t fully understand yet, and that instead of getting upset about that, maybe it would be fun to try and find them out.